heimdallreport/opentlc-sandbox-automation/README.md

 Ansible will prompt for **sudo** password to install the binaries under `/usr/local/bin`.

-Users are expected to provide the following details, available from the e-mail, when prompted:
+Users are expected to provide the following mandatory informations, prompted during the playbook execution.
 - **base_domain**: the sandbox base domain that will be used to expose APIs and Ingress
 - **aws_access_key_id**: the AWS acces key id available in the received e-mail.
 - **aws_secret_access_key**: the AWS secret access key available in the received e-mail.